mervecoskunn/lotus-project/README.md

 * As a Site Admin I want to create draft blog posts so that I can finish writing the content later
   * In the blog management page the administrator can choose to put the blog post in 'draft' mode before publishing it.
 * As a Site Admin, I can review the products I have purchased from my assessment page by clicking on the my assessment button on my profile page.
 After this process, these products will disappear from my assessment page.
+* As a Site Admin, I can update status of all orders so users can review to the products purchased.

 ### Code Validation